Nurse in Uttar Pradesh - Photo credit Prashanth Vishwanathan

 If you work in an area related to the quality or safety of health care, including the prevention and control of infection, yes – you should be most interested in this package.
 There are still major gaps in WASH and waste services, even in middle income countries.
 Improving WASH and waste services is not only a necessary pre-requisite for achieving any major health objective from reducing spread of antimicrobial resistance to improving quality of care, but also such investments provide a high value of return.

 Step 4 of the 8 Practical Steps for improving and sustaining WASH services and practices in health care facilities is concerned with improving and maintaining infrastructure.
 It is this practical step that includes use of WASH FIT and other risk-based improvement tools.
 More and more countries are undertaking infrastructure improvements, through WASH FIT or other approaches.
-In fact, the very first figure within WASH FIT 2.0 is a powerful illustration that shows the linkages between WASH FIT, global monitoring indicators and national actions to improve WASH in health care facilities.

-So, I want to use WASH FIT 2.0, where do I start?
+I want to use WASH FIT 2.0, where do I start?